War, Peace, and Violence: Four Christian Views - (Spectrum Multiview Book) by Paul Copan (Paperback)

 Highlights

-- In a world of war, terrorism, and constant threats to global stability, how should Christians honor Jesus Christ?
+- In a world of war, terrorism, and other geopolitical threats to global stability, how should committed Christians honor Jesus Christ and his Word?

 - About the Author: Paul Copan (PhD, Marquette University) is the Pledger Family Chair of Philosophy and Ethics at Palm Beach Atlantic University.